 Acknowledging the study findings that the industry continues to perceive upfront costs as a barrier to adopting new practices, Moore is anxious to tell businesses not to be afraid to start small.
 Townsend said the same thing back in 2008.
 "Take baby steps and don't be afraid to try new things," she told a reporter.
 "Don't go into it saying, 'This is how we're going to do it.'
 Go into it saying, 'This feels like a good start.'"

 * The University of Minnesota Tourism Center is a collaboration of the Extension Center for Community Vitality and the College of Food, Agricultural and Natural Resource Sciences.

 Sustainable tourism is defined as "the type of development that meets the needs of present tourist and host regions while protecting and enhancing opportunities for the future."

 - Make optimal use of environmental resources,

 - Respect the socio-cultural authenticity of host communities, and

 — Information adapted from the United Nations Environment Programme and the U.N.
 World Tourism Organization

 - U of M Tourism Center and EMT reports:

 - U of M Tourism Center — Sustainable Tourism Education and Training

-- U of M Tourism Center - Festival and Event Management, including details on:
+- U of M Tourism Center - Festival and Event Management

 - U of M Regional Sustainable Development Partnerships, including links to: